The music photography magazine gallery of

 The band, with their edgy blend of punk rock and Ska belted out their tunes to include Marker Pen, Social Insecurity and the brilliant, Wake Up.
 For more images of Citizen Smith performing at the “Seasplash festival “you can view the full

-Housed in Punto Christos magnificent 19th Century Austro Hungarian fortress, this building, once symbolic of oppression, is now the seemingly perfect backdrop and home to this ever evolving event and the final act on the main stage was the Manchester Punk / ska band “Autonomads”.
+Housed in Punto Christos magnificent 19th Century Austro Hungarian fortress, once symbolic of oppression, is now the seemingly perfect backdrop & home to this ever evolving event.The final act on the main stage was the Punk / Ska band Autonomads.

 Coming together during the squat scene during 2007 in Manchester, the Autonomads were inspired by free party culture and Dub-anarcho-punk.During their show they expressed their love of Soundsystem culture and voiced their political and social concerns creating music with an undeniable radical political message.For more images of Autonomads performing at the Seasplash festival you can view the full

 Black Star dub collective